corith/LousGame/README.md

 - These are all python scripts and for now are simply contained within the src directory
     - these will probably be moved to their own directory as more are created

+## Contributing

+If you wish to contribute please push to the contribute branch and then make a pull request :)